Precalculus by Richard Wright

 Find Domain and Range from Graphs

 The last lesson covered how to find domain from a function's equations.
 This lesson will cover how to find domain and range from a graph.
 The domain is the set of all input values, and on a graph, those are the x-values for which the function is graphed.
-The range is the set of all the output values, and on a graph, those the y-values for which the function is graphed.
+The range is the set of all the output values, and on a graph, those are the y-values for which the function is graphed.
 Remember that the graph continues beyond the visible portion of the graph, so the domain and range may be larger than what can be seen.

 domain and range

-Figure 2: Domain and range of a graphed function.
+Domain and range of a graphed function.

 The graph extends horizontally in the x from −5 to the right and extends beyond the edge of the graph, so the domain is [−5, ∞).
 Also, the graph extends vertically in the y from −4 and up and extends beyond the edge of the graph, so the range is [−4, ∞).
 The domain is the horizontal extent of the graph, and the range is the vertical extent.